vbudi000/cloudpak8s/_content/integration/onprem-online.md

 ## Introduction

 This page describes all the steps on how to deploy the Integration Cloud Pak to a VMWARE onprem environment using the IBM Entitled registry.
 The steps below includes instructions to:
-1. Prepare the bastion node for installation
+1. Prepare the bastion/installation node for the installation
 2. Run the Integration Cloud Pak installer to deploy to an existing OpenShift cluster